OpenForumAI/Curriculum/index.md

  <img src="ofai-cmu.png" width = "500">

 # Public Sector AI Curriculum
-In order to prepare professionals to work with open-source AI in the public sector, Carnegie Mellon University’s Heinz College of Information Systems and Public Policy has released an open-source curriculum of four courses: Introduction to AI; Fundamentals of Operationalizing AI; Responsible AI: Principles, Policies, and Practices; and Generative AI: Applications, Implications, and Governance.
+In order to prepare professionals to work with open-source AI in the public sector, Carnegie Mellon University’s Heinz College of Information Systems and Public Policy has released an open-source curriculum of four courses: Introduction to AI; Fundamentals of Operationalizing AI: Mastering AI System Lifecycle from Theory to Practice; Responsible AI: Principles, Policies, and Practices; and Generative AI: Applications, Implications, and Governance.
 Collectively, these courses introduce students to the knowledge and skills requisite to understand the foundations of AI design and implementation, including opportunities, risks, limitations, and frontier developments.
 In order to prepare professionals to work with open-source AI... including opportunities, risks, limitations, and frontier developments. <br><br>

 <div style="border: 1px solid #ddd; background-color: #f3f3f3; padding: 1em 1.5em; margin-top: 1em; margin-bottom: 2em; border-radius: 8px;">